techexpresslive/ridiculously-responsive-social-sharing-buttons/readme.txt

 As there is no Admin Panel, setting up RRSSB may require minimal CSS and PHP knowledge.
 If you would like to write an Admin Panel I will be happy to add it to the plugin.
 See the FAQ for information about how to customize the plugin.

+Support free software by [donating](http://www.alanreed.com/donate).
+If you are able to contribute, please do!

 == Installation ==

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory